 We clarified this point.
 Below I have included a few additional comments / questions of my own: The effects of predator density on a predator’s per capita kill rate are now generally thought to be widespread.
 This mechanism is mentioned only in pasting towards the end of the manuscript (line 239-241).
 I agree that one could include other aspects associated to predation such as behavioral features into the model, but the reader is left wondering how this might be done or how it would improve model predictions.
 Which biological features specifically do you anticipate being important in reconciling the discrepancy between the predicted / observed data you present, and why?
 My suggestion is that you consider briefly describing how incorporating the biological part (e.g., interference) could help explain discrepancies in observed vs. predicted parameters, and /or be built into this modelling framework.

-As mentioned earlier in the manuscript, the main source of improvement would come from a better mechanism for handling time (especially prey subjugation, and predator satiation).
-We agree that incorporating behavioral features would be interesting to develop.
-However, the revised version of the manuscript already exceeds the journal limitations.
-The development of the behavioral part of the model would require a significant space to be relevant.
-Therefore, we decided to remove this comment that would indeed leave the reader wondering how this could be achieved.
+As comes out of the manuscript, the first improvement to the model to enact would be to include better mechanism for handling time (especially prey subjugation, and predator satiation).
+Inclusion of dimensionality, as in Pawar et al (2012) is also among the first improvements to make.
+We agree that there is the need to include interference between predators.
+There is certainly a way to do this according to a very similar approach, probably by calculating encounter rates based on the relative speed of the 2 predators, and “capture” and “escape” probabilities as well, and add a time penalty for these encounters in our time-based functional response derivation.
+However, we felt that the scope and space of this manuscript would not allow to elaborate on this potential development of the theory in a good way.
+If length limitations are not a stringent constraint, we are happy to include such considerations in the manuscript in a future revision.
 Within the proposed framework the functional response behaves as a Type II response, yet we know that other forms of the functional response better match empirical data sets.
 Interestingly, there has been some recent work indicating that crustaceans exhibit nearly double the proportion of sigmoidal functional responses (Holling type III) as compared to predatory fishes (Dunn and Hovel 2020 Biol Lett).
 To what extent could the discrepancy in observed vs. predicted handling times be related to taxonomic differences (e.g., invertebrate / vertebrate)?

 It is possible that anatomic/physiological differences that affect motion play a role (e.g., fish fins do not behave exactly like flagella).
 However, the goodness of fit analysis did not reveal any significant bias for speed, which is the core of the model, nor for attack rate according to body size.
 More importantly, the source of data (i.e., the study where the data comes from) does not have a significant effect on the goodness of fit for attack rate nor for handling time.
-Since these studies were usually done on specific taxa, we can reasonably infer that it is a proof (although indirect) that there was no significant difference due to taxonomy.
+Since these studies were usually done on specific taxa, we can reasonably infer that it is a proof (although indirect) that there was no major difference due to taxonomy.
 Due to length limitation, we did not develop this point in the main text.

 Moreover, Vucic-Pestic et al (2009) found that variation in predator–prey body-mass ratios could also impact the shape of the functional response (Type II vs. Type III).
 I think there would be value in briefly discussing if / how your framework might be revised to consider distinct functional response shapes (e.g., by altering assumptions within the underlying model).